emhaihsan/trash2cash/README.md

 # Trash2Cash

-Trash2Cash is an AI and blockchain-based Trash2Earn platform that transforms waste management into digital assets and real incentives.
+Trash2Cash is an AI and blockchain-based Trash2Earn platform that turns waste management into digital assets and real incentives.
-The project aims to incentivize people to care more about waste management by utilizing modern technology.

-## Status:

-Early stage of development.
+**Status:**
+Early development stage.
-Features and documentation will continue to be updated as the project progresses.
+Features and documentation will be updated as the project evolves.